 Remodelling of older persons services has been progressed in all Gwent local authorities and in some areas all services are now provided on the basis of need.
-Remodelling discussions are still underway with providers in some areas and it is currently anticipated that all older person's services in Gwent will be provided on the basis of need within 2016; with all Local Authorities working towards providing services which are also tenure neutral within this timescale.
+Remodelling discussions are still underway with providers in some areas and it is currently anticipated that all older person's services in Gwent will be provided on the basis of need by April 2018.